|Ogano Sitte||Darco||Lugano van La Roche||Lugano I|

 Ogano is one of our greatest young hopes - an extremly modern young stallion with excellent riding quality.

-In 2018, he built on the success of the year before.
-He was successful in serval Youngster classes on M* (1.30m) and M** (1.35m) - level and received extraordinary marks.
+In 2018, he built on the successes of the previous year and was successful in serval Youngster classes on M* (1.30m) and M** (1.35m) - level and received extraordinary marks.
 He qualified for the "Bundeschampionat" of the six-year-old jumpers.
 Unfortunately, he was not allowed to compete at the Bundeschampionat as he is a Belgian and not a German warmblood.

 In 2017, Ogano finished his stallion sport test as the best five-year-old with an extraordinary final score of 9.2.
 He shined with a 10.0 for his scope and his jumping manners received a 9.5.